We are no longer accepting applications for Fall 2017. We will begin accepting applications for Fall 2018 early in the fall.

 Those Scholars said that they were attracted to MU PREP for its cutting edge faculty research programs, its interdisciplinary research focus, our comprehensive research and professional development program for PREP Scholars, and because of the collegiality they saw among our Scholars when they visited campus.

 Our former Scholars are very successful.
-Eighty-nine percent enrolled directly in graduate programs and 78% in PhD programs.
-Of those that enrolled in PhD programs, 90% have already received their PhD or are on track to do so.
+Eighty-four percent enrolled directly in graduate programs and 78% in PhD programs.
+Of those that enrolled in PhD programs, 91% have already received their PhD or are on track to do so.
 Those who received their PhD took on average 6.4 years to complete the degree, well below the national average of 6.9 years in the life sciences and 7.8 years for underrepresented minority PhD candidates in the life sciences.